DinoChiesa/apigee-el/README.md

-# apigee-edge-el
+# apigee-el

-Emacs elisp module for interacting with Apigee Edge, and for creating and modifying Apigee Edge assets.
+Emacs elisp module for interacting with Apigee, and for creating and modifying Apigee assets.

 ## Using it